sustech-topology/TopCap/README.md

 ## Additional code

+- Results in Fig. 8 supporting discussion on parameter selection and additional geometric features
+- Visualisation in Supplementary Fig. 2 of embedded point clouds via standard and cyclic TDE
+- Results in Supplementary Fig. 3 supporting discussion on how skip affects MP and computation time
+- Results in Supplementary Table 1 supporting discussion on dependency of MP on multiple parameters for TDE

 The following corresponds to Supplementary Fig. 3 on skip, MP, and persistence execution time.

 - [observation_skip](observation_skip.ipynb) illustrates how skip influences computation time.